ashlinaronin/bookstore/README.txt

-note: my version of drupal didn't display strongarm options for site_slogan or site_frontpage
+note: realized that drupal settings dont show up in strongarm until youve set a value for them eg i hadnt set a slogan yet so it didnt appear in strongarm features tab